cvicens/openwhisk-demo/README.md

 ## Setting up the minishift environment

-> *If you already have an Openshift environment you can skip this.*
+> *If you already have an Openshift environment you can skip this.
+You could also skip this if you want to use the learning area [here](https://learn.openshift.com/serverless/) (maybe you need to make slight changes… honestly I haven't tried but it should work well)*

 In order to set up our demo, we need to run `./01-setup-minishift.sh`.
 Please have a look to `./00-environment.sh` to confirm the default values for the minishift profile we're going to create.